-- Upright posture with short legs and feet set well back on the streamlined body
+- An upright posture with short legs and feet set well back on the streamlined body.

-- Generally piscivorous diet that includes fish, squid, krill and similar marine prey
+- Generally, a piscivorous diet featuring fish, squid, krill and similar marine prey.

-- Relatively long lifespans that may extend 15-20 years in the wild and longer in captivity
+- Relatively long lifespans that may extend 15 to 20 years in the wild and longer in captivity.

-While previous study has shown that petrels, albatrosses, frigatebirds, loons and grebes are all marginally related to penguins, the closest genetic relative to these birds is actually the storks, family Ciconiidae.
+While previous studies show that petrels, albatrosses, frigatebirds, loons, and grebes are all marginally related to penguins, the closest genetic relative to these birds is actually storks, family Ciconiidae.
 Further studies of DNA and other genetic material from both living penguins as well as fossil remnants will be necessary to confirm and further explore the relationships between penguins and other bird families.

-There are dedicated tours and cruises to see penguins, and birders can visit these birds' native ranges in South America, Africa, Australia, New Zealand and the Galapagos Islands.
+Penguins are popular target birds for many birders, and travel to add penguins to a life goals list is always a popular type of avitourism.
+There are dedicated tours and cruises to see penguins, and birders can visit these birds' native ranges in South America, Africa, Australia, New Zealand, and the Galapagos Islands.

 For birders whose time, budgets and lifestyle may not permit extensive travel to far-flung destinations, it is still possible to get up close and personal with penguins.
 These birds are popular additions to aquariums and zoos with prominent marine life exhibits, and several penguin species do very well in captivity and are part of dedicated captive breeding programs.
 While captive penguins are not typically countable on a competitive life list, interactive events and penguin meet-and-greet programs can be special opportunities for birders of all experience levels to enjoy.